robmoffat/k9/docs/sprints/plan.md

 [Sprint Notes](sprint_011.md)

+### Fixing Stuff

+- Label overlapping
+- Centering of content within a container

 ### Project CSS/JS/SVG Icon/Font Repository

 - We need an entity in the system to hold details about registered CSS stylesheets.
 We will use the public URLs of these in the XML, but the actual values will be cached in the DB to speed things up.